Abdelrahman00-bit/Creators-interactive-and-visually-engaging-portfolio-website/README.md

 ## Overview

 **Creators** is a highly interactive and visually engaging portfolio website designed for a creative agency.
 It showcases the team's skills in filmmaking, scriptwriting, and video editing through a modern, modular interface.
+The goal is to present information in the Single Page Application (SPA) in a new and innovative way.

 <video src="https://github.com/user-attachments/assets/48e6c0ea-8ee9-4ed3-96f5-612c9905df25" controls width="600"></video>